coffeetycoon/Coffee-Tycoon/README.md

 - Achievements for shop item collection will scale to 5000 items
 - New achievement pack: upgrades collection, achievement for 10% of upgrades, then 20% and so on until 100% of upgrades
 - Remove number from notifications on achievement packs
-- All shop items coffee grinder and beyond buffed by 50%
+- All shop items coffee grinder and beyond buffed by at least 200%
+- All shop items more spaced out (CPS-wise), no price changes but Coffee Franchise now produces 1M CPS, with all items before till coffee grinder scaling along with it
-- Auto Brewer now does 5 CPS, Barista now does 20 CPS
+- Auto Brewer now does 5 CPS, Barista now does 10 CPS
 - Claimed achievements will now have a green border/theme, so as not to confuse them with unclaimed achievements
   - Unclaimed (but completed) achievements will not change